$E_2L_\infty$-algebras, Generalized Geometry, and Tensor Hierarchies: The operads hLie2 and Eilh2

 One then readily verifies the axioms~\eqref{eq:hLie-relations}. \end{proof}

-Second, we note that the axioms~\eqref{eq:hLie-relations} of $\ophLie$-algebras have some translation invariance built in, which allows us to construct new $\ophLie$-algebras by shifting degrees. \begin{proposition} Given an $\ophLie$-algebra $(\frE,\eps_1,\eps_2^i)$, there is an $\ophLie$-algebra structure on the grade-shifted complex $\tilde \frE=s\frE$ with

-Here, $s$ is the shift isomorphism $s:\frE\rightarrow \frE[-1]$ with that $|sa|=|a|+1$. \end{proposition} \begin{proof} The proof is a straightforward check of the relations~\eqref{eq:hLie-relations} for $\tilde \frE$.
-The fact that $\tilde \eps_1$ is a differential is evident.
-The remaining relations follow rather directly by replacing all arguments $x_i$ in~\eqref{eq:hLie-relations} by $sx_i$, shifting all $|x_i|$ by $1$, and pulling out factors of $s$ using the rules~\eqref{eq:shifted_hLie_relations}.
-The resulting equations are then satisfied due to~\eqref{eq:hLie-relations}. \end{proof}

-\subsection{The operad \texorpdfstring{$\opEilh$}{Eilh}}
+\subsection{The operad \texorpdfstring{$\opEilh_2$}{Eilh2}}

+It is one of our aims to construct homotopy $\ophLie_2$-algebras.
+For this, we need to have the Koszul-dual operad to $\ophLie_2$ at our disposal.
+The subtlety here is that the defining relations of the operad $\ophLie_2$ are not quadratic, as is the case e.g.~for the operads $\opLie$, $\opAss$, or $\opCom$, but quadratic-linear.

-For our constructions, it will be convenient to have the Koszul-dual operad to $\ophLie$ at our disposal. \begin{definition} The operad $\opEilh$ is a differential graded operad endowed with binary operations $\oslash_i$ of degree\footnote{Note that $\oslash_i$ should really be regarded as a binary function of degree~$i$ in order to identify the correct Koszul signs.
-For example, } $i\in \IN$ that satisfy the following quadratic identities:
+\begin{definition} The operad $\opEilh_2$ is a differential graded operad endowed with binary operations $\oslash_i$ of degree\footnote{Our convention for identifying the correct Koszul sign is that we regard $\oslash_i$ as a binary function of degree~$i$.
+For example, } $i\in \{0,1\}$ that satisfy the following identities: